spesmilo/electrum-docs/faq.rst

 By default, Electrum tries to maintain connections to ~10 servers.
-The client subscribes to block header notifications to all of these, and for all connected servers except one, that is all they are used for.
+The client subscribes to block header notifications to all of these, and also periodically polls each for dynamic fee estimates.
+For all connected servers except one, that is all they are used for.
 Getting block headers from multiple sources is useful to detect lagging servers, chain splits and forks.